-Providing plant nutrition – as we’ve emphasized –isn’t the strongest suit of sand.
-Fertilizers, water, and nutrients are drained quickly, and the surface only has a thin layer of organic matter on the surface.
+Providing plant nutrition – as we’ve emphasised –isn’t the strongest suit of sand. fertilisers, water, and nutrients are drained quickly, and the surface only has a thin layer of organic matter on the surface.
 Unless you apply mulch at least once a year and till it composts regularly, it’s not going to change.

-Cosmos: This plant dons a frond-like foliage that goes hand-in-hand with its delicate petals.
-The flowers can bloom in a variety of colors - red, purple, white, pink, and orange.
+This plant dons a frond-like foliage that goes hand-in-hand with its delicate petals.
+The flowers can bloom in a variety of colours - red, purple, white, pink, and orange.
 It can grow anywhere from 1 to 6 feet tall and is able to thrive in a variety of conditions.

 Silt, one of the 3 basic soils, is composed of rock and mineral particles and it’s commonly found along with clay, sand, gravel, and other sediments.
 Larger than clay but smaller than sand, silt particles are less than 0.005 cm in diameter – making them very hard for the naked eye to see.